-4.1.
+4.2.
 User experience design

-As stated in Appendix F, the client offered a budget to use an external party to create a UX design for the application.
+As stated in Appendix B, the client offered a budget to use an external party to create a UX design for the application.
 At the end of the first sprint, a professional UX designer was hired at Milvum.
 To make the purpose of the first application clear to the designer, a wireframe was sketched on paper.
 During the second sprint, there were several meetings set up with this professional.

-The main requirements for the UX design were that the user should be in control, it should be very clear what is happening and the app needs to feel trustworthy.
+The main requirements for the UX design are that the user should be in control, it should be clear what is happening and the app needs to feel trustworthy.
 The first two requirements can be accomplished by providing clear descriptive text and images indicating what is happening, or what will happen when the user performs an action.
 This can for example be seen in the bright green or red colors depending on whether redeeming the voting pass succeeded or failed.
 The latter requirement is a bit more abstract.
 To accomplish this the same colors as the Dutch government are used to give forth a sense of authority and security.
-Furthermore trust can simply be created by having a UX that makes the system looks finished and well thought about.
-This implies that other parts of the system have been developed with similar care.
+Furthermore trust can simply be created by having a UX that makes the system looks finished and well thought through.
+This implies https://bitcoinj.github.io that other parts of the system have been developed with similar care.
 With these requirements in mind the UX designer started on his first prototype.

-The first prototype was based on a sketch drawn with pencil and paper, to make clear which screens were needed, which emerged to a basic colorized workflow, visible in Figure B.1.
+The first prototype was based on a sketch drawn with pencil and paper, to make clear which screens were needed.
+This emerged to a basic colorized workflow, visible in Figure E.1 (Appendix E).

-While discussing this design, there were some things that we thought were still sub-optimal which resulted in new insights.
-There was for example no way to select the current elections.
-Beside these minor changes, there were also some small detailed changes we came up with.
-E.g. the amount of ballot papers that should be handed was not very obvious, the process of scanning the MRZ isn't really a process which should be visible in a process bar.
-The design was also not fully compliant to the Android Material Design style guide as we wanted to see.
-The styleguide states that the app bar should be used for branding, navigation, search, and actions, not for notifications.
+While discussing this design, there still were some sub-optimal things which resulted in new insights.
+There was for example no way to select the current elections for example.
+Also, the amount of ballot papers that should be handed was not very obvious and the process of scanning the MRZ isn't really a process which should be visible in a process bar.
+Furthermore, the design was not fully compliant to the Android Material Design [33] style guide as we preferred.
+The style guide states that the App Bar should be used for branding, navigation, search, and actions, not for notifications.
 The feedback above resulted in a second iteration where these issues are improved.
-This result is visible in Figure B.2.
+This result is visible in Figure E.2.

 Besides design choices made by the designer, we made some of our own.
-One of these is about the status bar, we decided to make it transparent according to Material design guidelines.
+One of these is about the status bar, we decided to make it transparent according to material design guidelines.
 We added a top-padding to the action bar and enabled the transparent status bar.
-This way the color of the Action bar will shine trough the status bar giving it the same kind of color but darker.
-In the camera view the transparent status bar causes the camera feed to shine through he status bar, which is a nice effect in our opinion.
+This way the color of the action bar will shine trough the status bar giving it the same kind of color but somewhat darker.
+In the camera view the transparent status bar causes the camera feed to shine through he status bar, which is enhances the visual appeal.